+ Private view 8th Nov 2011 at the Barcelona Museum of Contemporary Art [MACBA]

 ---

-Private view 12th June 2009 at the George Eastman House, Rochester Nature As Artifice New Dutch Landscape in Photography and Video Art
+Private view 12th June 2009 at the George Eastman House, Rochester NATURE AS ARTIFICE.
+New Dutch Landscape in Photography and Video Art

 Nature As Artifice places a new image of the Dutch landscape over and against the old ̂‘DutchDuyt Dutch landscape that is familiar chiefly from 17th century Dutch painting.
 Nature As Artifice stimulates the formation of a new mental image of a landscape which has changed radically in its function over the last century, and has thus also altered in its appearance.
 Curated by Maartje van den Heuvel